 Make sure you put all your house needs on hold if the house is going to "Go cold" while you are away, you don't want to be paying for cable, telephone, or other services while you aren't going to be there.
 This would include shuttering car insurance for 4-6 months which they should be able to assist with.

-Planning your thru hike is over, now you need to hit the trail and start putting all that preparation and training to good use!
-This is where your real journey begins with exploration of yourself and the environment!
+Planning your thru-hike is over, now you need to hit the trail and start putting all that preparation and training to good use!
+This is where your real journey begins with an exploration of yourself and the environment!
+Make sure to have purchased insurance if you quit your job to keep you safe if you should have an emergency!

 Many people starting their hike believe they need to start off at a rocket ship pace.
 This is precisely the opposite way you should attempt to start the trail, take time to see the sites, let your hiking legs kick in without being pressured.